JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrent-mutability.md

 ## Thread-isolated state

-Rule #1 of Kotlin/Native state is mutable state is visible to only one thread.
+[Rule 1 of Kotlin/Native state](kotlin-native-concurrency-overview.md#rule-1-mutable-state-1-thread) is mutable state is
+visible to only one thread.
 Atomics allow mutability from any thread.
 Isolating mutable state to a single thread, and allowing other threads to communicate with that state, is an alternate method of concurrent mutability.

-The concept is simple.
-Create a work queue that has exclusive access to a thread, and create some mutable state that lives in just that thread.
+For this, create a work queue that has exclusive access to a thread, and create some mutable state that lives in just that thread.
 Other threads communicate to the mutable thread by scheduling _work_ on the work queue.

 Data that goes in or comes out, if any, needs to be frozen, but the mutable state hidden in the worker thread remains